WSU-kduncan/cs3900-workoutplan/Agile-MVP-CoreFeatures.md

 ## Risks and Mitigations

 > Identify potential risks associated with MVP development and launch.
+* Runners often complain about drowning in data.
+* Not all runners have access to certain data metrics
+* Runners do not want to enter the where they are running for privacy reasons.

 > Suggest strategies for mitigating these risks.
+* Keeping the evaluation tab simple where users can enter the data that they have and are not forced to enter fields they do not want to
+* We plan on having a location field, but this also can be left blank if it makes the runner feel more comfortable.

 ***